What is the Tax Fraud Sentence in the UK?

 3. Planning and Sophistication

-• Use of false invoices, shell companies, complex offshore structures, or multiple bank accounts indicates high culpability.
+• Use of false invoices, shell companies, complex offshore structures, multiple bank accounts, or providing false documentation to HMRC indicates high culpability.

 4. Organised Crime Links